modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 <a name="login"></a>

 ```
-fastscore login <username>
+fastscore login <username> [ <password> ]
 ```

 The command authenticates the user to secure FastScore deployments.
-The command prompts the user for the password.
+If `<password>` is omitted, the command prompts the user for the password.

 Example: